Sandboxed processors

 Running jobs in isolated processes

-It is also possible to define workers to run on a separate process, we call these processors for sandboxed because they run isolated from the rest of the code.
+It is also possible to define workers to run on a separate process.
+We call these processors sandboxed, because they run isolated from the rest of the code.

-When your workers perform CPU-heavy operations, they will inevitably keep the NodeJS event loop busy, which prevents BullMQ from doing some job bookkeeping such as extending the job locks, which ultimately leads to "stalled" jobs.
+When your workers perform CPU-heavy operations, they will inevitably keep the NodeJS event loop busy, which prevents BullMQ from doing job bookkeeping such as extending job locks, ultimately leading to "stalled" jobs.

-Since these workers run the processor in a different process than the bookkeeping code, they will not result in stalled jobs as easily as standard workers.
-Make sure that you keep your concurrency factor within sane numbers for this not to happen
+Since sandboxed workers run the processor in a different process than the bookkeeping code, they will not result in stalled jobs as easily as standard workers.
+Make sure that you keep your concurrency factor within sane numbers for this not to happen.

-In order to use a sandboxed processor just define the processor in a separate file:
+In order to use a sandboxed processor, define the processor in a separate file:

 import { SandboxedJob } from 'bullmq';